elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

   executor: ({ services, params, state }: AlertExecutorOptions) => Promise<State | void>;
 }
 ```
-Only one default (which means first item of the array) action group is displayed in the current UI.
+Only the default (which means first item of the array) action group is displayed in the current UI.
 Design of user interface and server API for multiple action groups is on the stage of discussion and development.

 ## Register alert type model

-There are two ways of registration new alert type:
+There are two ways of registering a new alert type:

 1. Directly in `triggers_actions_ui` plugin.
 In this case alert type will be available in Create Alert flyout of the Alerts and Actions management section.
 Registration code for a new alert type model should be added to the file `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types/index.ts`